bknyaz/bknyaz.github.io/_posts/2026-02-19-meta-merge.md

 especially when a lot of domain knowledge is necessary requiring a lot of parameter updates (e.g., some medical tasks or rare languages).</d-footnote>.
 As a result, **there are hundreds or thousands of models fine-tuned for various tasks.**

-As AI tackles increasingly more tasks, **fine-tuning costs and storage requirement add up**.
+As AI tackles increasingly more tasks, **fine-tuning costs and storage requirements add up**.
-Consider a situation when we first collected a lot of Math data and fine-tuned an LLM on it, then some other lab released a model exceling at Code and another lab released a model exceling at French.
+Consider a situation when we first collected a lot of Math data and fine-tuned an LLM on it, then some other lab released a model excelling at Code and another lab released a model excelling at French.
 First of all, we now have tripled the number of models to store and maintain.
-Secondly, despite having three models, we cannot effectively solve mixed tasks such as a Math task in French, since there is no **single** model trained on such a mix of datasets.
+Secondly, despite having three models, we cannot effectively solve mixed tasks such as a Math task in French, since there may be no **single** model trained on such a mixture.
 To solve the issues in this example, we can collect a desired mix of data and fine-tune the model on it, but this is costly and time-consuming especially if we need to change the mixing ratio.